ReactionMechanismGenerator/ReactionMechanismSimulator.jl/README.md

 using ReactionMechanismSimulator
 ```

-Detailed instructions and documentation are currently available in the <a href="https://github.com/ReactionMechanismGenerator/ReactionMechanismSimulator.jl/wiki">wiki</a>.
+Detailed instructions and documentation are currently available <a href="https://reactionmechanismgenerator.github.io/ReactionMechanismSimulator.jl">here</a>.